FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Learn more about Lichess=The title text (what you see when you hover the mouse over) of the "Wiki" link at the footer (bottom) of every page on the website.

 Rank=This is the rank of a player relative to the top several 75% of players on lichess.
 For example, http://lichess.org/@/thinkabit is as of the time of writing the #1 player out of 126000 players.
-The message appears at the top of the player profile.
+The sentence appears at the top of the player profile.

 Games played=Before it is the number of games the player has played.
 For example, http://lichess.org/@/thibault/ currently reads "2037 Games Played".
-Make sure you take the number that appears before this message into account when preparing your translation.
-This message appears as a tab on player profiles, just above the list of games.
+Make sure you take the number that appears before this sentence into account when preparing your translation.
+This sentence appears as a tab on player profiles, just above the list of games.

 %s games with you=%s is the number of games this player has played with you.
 This appears as a tab on the profile pages of people that you have played with.
 Try to keep it fairly short.